Gravitational Research Laboratory

 - Torsion Pendulum tests of gravity with the Eöt-Wash group at the University of Washington.
 This group’s leaders won the 2021 Breakthrough Prize in Fundamental Physics.

-- Development of a new experiment to measure the gravitational constant with Professor Ricardo Decca at Indiana University-Purdue University of Indianapolis (IUPUI).
+- Development of a new experiment to measure the gravitational constant with Professor Ricardo Decca at Indiana University, Indianapolis (IUI).

 - Development of the LAG experiment to test gravity at short distances in collaboration with Dr. Luciano Di Fiore of the INFN (Italian Institute of Nuclear Physics) and Dr. Rosario De Rosa of the University of Naples Federico II (Italy).